 If you are tired of sitting at a desk for 9 hrs a day and spending more of your life with your work colleagues than your family and friends, it’s time to take five for a rethink.

 Step number 1 is to list your top 10 values in life.
 And if you have a partner get them to do it as well.
 Talk about what they mean.
-Ask yourself this question: is my life right now aligned with my values?
+Maybe ask yourself a question: is my life right now aligned with my values?
 If so – then great, you should be a happy individual.
 But if not, we can all learn from looking at our lives at the present and seeing where and what we spend most of our time doing.
 The gap between what we value and where we are spending our time is the gap that needs bridging.

 Start with the easiest things to fix first.
 Pick 3 easy things and make that a routine.
 Then pick the next 3 and you will actually turn your life ship into the right direction with each little step.
 It doesn’t have to be a massive life crisis.
 Just small steps all put on top of each other and you will be better off.